sahand-asgarpour/ra2ce_multi_network/README.md

 4. For updating the Trail package, Clone and place the Trail's src folder in the ra2ce_multi|_network folder, and then import accordingly in .py files.

 # Overview of the main features
-The following features (using the mentioned packages, modified, or developed here) are availabale:
+The following features (using the mentioned packages, modified, or developed here) are available:

 1. A rail network for a specific transport purpose (e.g., freight) can be created and simplified for the region of interest.
 The railway network simplification includes the following:
 - Dropping hanging nodes.